deepakr2210/deepakr2210/README.md

   <img width="45%" src="data/Projects/UAV/faster_miqp.gif">
 </p>

-- Developed an autonomous flight stack for an UAV using A* as a global planner and a MIQP based receding horizon local planner solved using the Gurobi C++ API to obtain a time optimal path achieving 20% faster trajectories than conventional QP methods
+Developed an autonomous flight stack for an UAV to traverse in unkown terrain with a limited perception window.
+Formulating the trajectory optimizer as a MIQP gives a unique advantage of faster trajectories than conventional QP methods.
-- Developed the entire stack in ROS2 C++ integrating LIDAR based SLAM to develop real-time costmaps and obtain convex collision-free corridors for the MIQP planner and validated in Gazebo simulation environment

 ### [Reinforcement Learning Policy for Autonomous Racing](data/Projects/F1tenth/Readme.md)